ArnoldSoos/blog-app/README.md

 Installation:

 1. composer install
+2. Create .env file
-2. Database credentials setup
+3. Database credentials setup
-3. Run the migrations and seeders
+4. Run the migrations and seeders
-4. Enjoy :)
+5. Enjoy :)

 *Some additional commands if you will need:
 - php artisan key:generate